treeverse/lakeFS/docs/index.md

     </a>
 </p>

-## Why you need lakeFS and what it can do
+## Why use lakeFS? and what it can do

 With lakeFS data teams can stop worrying about issues that take away much of their time:
 * Roll back changes to data: recover quickly from bugs and mistakes